-- shorten chukkas/number of chukkas - Re-schedule to cooler time of the day - Max 1 chukka per horse, Or Lengthen min. time between chukkas for horses (20-30 mins.) - Increase length of break of play between chukkas i.e. 5-10 mins - A Vet must be in attendance - Temperate water available for horses to drink

-- Sponge horses between chukkas - Horses to be cooled using repeated wash/scrape method.

-32.0 And Over on WBGT = No Play - polo must not be played
+- shorten chukkas/number of chukkas - Re-schedule to cooler time of the day - Include free horse change 4 to 5 minutes into each chukka; a free change will be called during a neutral play at the umpires' discretion. - Max 1 chukka per horse, Or Lengthen min. time between chukkas for horses (20-30 mins.) - Increase length of break of play between chukkas i.e. 5-10 mins - A Vet must be in attendance - Temperate water available for horses to drink - Sponge horses between chukkas - Horses to be cooled using repeated wash/scrape method. - 1.4.2.
+32.0 And Over on WBGT = No Play polo must not be played

-1.5 - WBGT Calculation Table
+1.5.
+WBGT Calculation Table